geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Chalyps, in many a fiery combat tried.<br>
 The sage Argyros with Molybdos near,<br>
 And brave Plumbago’s brother bands appear;<br>

-[^34]: The ores of copper are remarkable for the variety and brilliancy of their hues.

 And with these veterans, many a youthful name<br>
 Yet unrecorded on the rolls of fame,<br>
 Each thirsts for glory, and impatient draws<br>